wilvk/winvimbuild/README.md

 This is useful for when staging a new PC or a Virtual Machine when setting up a develoment environment in Windows.

-I originally put this script together as I found it excessively difficult to get the YouCompleteMe AutoCompletion working correctly for Vim in Windows.
+I put this script together as I found it excessively difficult to get the YouCompleteMe AutoCompletion working correctly for Vim in Windows.
 The major issue installing these components separately is invalid 'bitness' and of the various components required.
 Having this install all components silently and build correctly in a script saves a lot of time.

 The order of processing is: